carlosedp/riscv-bringup/OpenFaaS/Readme.md

 # Deploying OpenFaaS on Risc-V

-I've built the pushed to my [DockerHub account](https://hub.docker.com/) the required images to run OpenFaaS on Risc-V architecture.
+I've built and pushed to my [DockerHub account](https://hub.docker.com/r/carlosedo) the required images to run OpenFaaS on Risc-V architecture.

 ## Requirements

-You will need a Risc-V box that can be either the SiFive Unleashed SBC or a Qemu VM.
+You will need a Risc-V host that can be either the SiFive Unleashed SBC or a Qemu VM.
 You also need Docker installed into it.

 For both, you can check the links and download on the [Risc-V tracker page](https://github.com/carlosedp/riscv-bringup#virtual-machine-pre-built-go-and-docker).